h8d13/FFN---FreeBSD-For-Noobs/README.md

 > For example alpine is 5mb, alpine with base utils is going to be more...
 You get the idea.

 This installer size is illustrative and will take more space on disk (after unpacking), unless it's a live system.
+I picked the DVD as I believe it comes with most pre-installed.

 -----